Johnlon/go-coverage/README.md

 ![go-test-coverage cover image](https://github.com/user-attachments/assets/2febc74e-7437-4dc6-87a4-0ca47f8e714e)

-`go-test-coverage` is a tool designed to report issues when test coverage falls below a specified threshold, ensuring higher code quality and preventing regressions in test coverage over time.
+`go-coverage` is a tool designed to report issues when test coverage falls below a specified threshold, ensuring higher code quality and preventing regressions in test coverage over time.

+This is a fork of go-test-coverage with various improvements.

 ## Why Use go-test-coverage?